MarcinChamera/AI-ML-CV-academy/README.md

 - mixture of experts (moe)
 - confidence ellipsoids for different linear regression models - for both bootstrap and jackknife - and comparison
 - pseudo-labeling & noisy-student implementations
+### image-semgentation:
+Notebooks developed by me during Image Segmentation module.
+Description of homework can be found in each of the notebooks.
+Most of the topics covered in the notebooks:
+- binary segmentation (Gaussian blur, thresholding, contours, convex hull, Canny, morphology open/close, dilation, erosion
+- Tensorflow data loader from disk & tfds (parallel map, cache, prefetch)